m0rphMZ/Summer_Internship_SMDevis/README.md

 ## Getting Started

-To get started using the SM DEVIS project, follow the steps below:
+To begin using the SMDevis project, follow the steps below:

 ### Prerequisites